 Community Health Choice Texas, Inc.

-Chief Compliance Officer
+Chief Compliance Officer or Director SIU

 Corporate Compliance & Risk Management

 2636 South Loop West, Suite 125

 Houston, TX 77054

 Toll-free at 1.877.888.0002

-To report waste, abuse or fraud, gather as much information as possible.
+To report fraud, waste or abuse, gather as much information as possible.

-- When reporting about a Provider (a doctor, dentist, counselor, etc.) include: - Name, address, and phone number of Provider - Name and address of the facility (hospital, nursing home, home health agency, etc.) - Medicaid number of the Provider and facility, if you have it - Type of Provider (doctor, dentist, therapist, pharmacist, etc.) - Names and phone numbers of other witnesses who can help in the investigation - Dates of events - Summary of what happened - When reporting about someone who gets benefits, include: - The person's name - The person's date of birth, Social Security Number or case number, if you have it - The city where the person lives - Specific details about the waste, abuse or fraud
+- When reporting about a Provider (a doctor, dentist, counselor, etc.) include: - Name, address, and phone number of Provider - Name and address of the facility (hospital, nursing home, home health agency, etc.) - Medicaid number of the Provider and facility, if you have it - Type of Provider (doctor, dentist, therapist, pharmacist, etc.) - Names and phone numbers of other witnesses who can help in the investigation - Dates of events - Summary of what happened - When reporting about someone who gets benefits, include: - The person's name - The person's date of birth, Social Security Number or case number, if you have it - The city where the person lives - Specific details about the fraud, waste or abuse